How many times does a roof come up in conversations about a dream home?

 Consider the region and local weather.
 Again, if you live in an area with a lot of snow, rain, hail, and strong winds, a steeper roof can handle these elements much better than lower or medium-pitched ones.

-For low-sloped roofs, choose roll roofing or standing-seam metal, and for flat roofs, choose tar and gravel or rubber membrane.
+For roofs with a low pitch, choose roll or standing-seam metal roofing, and for flat roofs, choose tar and gravel or rubber membrane.

 Curb appeal, anyone?
 A flat shed-style roof adds to the charm of this stunning two-story, three-bedroom Modern home with plenty of tall windows that provide lots of natural light and dramatic views.
 The roof is made of metal – one of the materials commonly used on low-pitched roofs (Plan #158-1289).

-Another aspect of roof pitch to remember is maintenance.
+Another aspect to remember is maintenance.
 Every homeowner is aware that roofs require regular maintenance.
 The frequency, cost, and nature of maintenance requirements are all dependent on roof pitch/practices.

-Once again, higher pitched roofs present few drainage problems.
-However, while tree leaves and other windblown debris accumulate on flat or low-sloped surfaces, shallow roofs are easier to walk on during maintenance and repairs.
+Once again, roofs with steeper pitches present few drainage problems.
+However, while tree leaves and other windblown debris accumulate on flat or low-sloped surfaces, shallow ones are easier to walk on during maintenance and repairs.

 A pitched roof can increase square footage since it leaves room for an attic or a sleeping loft.
 Like the basement, the attic is used as extra storage space – and in similar ways, homeowners can be creative with it and design it as an extra bedroom, library, hangout/getaway space, playroom, and more.